Engage in intensive training to understand the science behind mindfulness and how to bring it to your classroom or practice.

 This program provides a total of up to 20 hours toward professional development credit for various professionals.
 For details on credit offered, visit our CE credit page or call our office at 781-449-4010 ext.
 104. Note: credits are not provided by Boston University.

 Interaction between faculty and participants outside the classroom is an integral part of the Institute.
 To foster this total immersion learning environment, participants are housed in shared apartments with their own bedrooms in a dormitory on the campus of Boston University in Boston, MA.
 The apartments contain four bedrooms and two bathrooms and are located at 10 Buick Street.
-The Institute provides four nights lodging with an arrival date of July 15 and a departure date of July 19.
+The Institute provides four nights lodging with an arrival date of July 27 and a departure date of July 31.
 Boston University is located in the city of Boston, close to Kenmore Square and Fenway Park and along the "T" with easy access to all the sites of Boston.
 The accommodations are ADA compliant.
 If you are interested in making your own accommodations or would like to plan an early arrival, please call us at 781-449-4010 x 101.
+There is a small fee reduction for those who stay off campus and we are able to accommodate Sunday arrival for a small additional fee.
 Please check the online schedule for information on the meals provided.